OpenCSGs/llm-inference/README.md

 LLMServe allows you to easily add new models by adding a single configuration file.
 To learn more about how to customize or add new models, see the [LLMServe Model Registry](./models/README.md).

+### Developer Guide

+See the [Developer Guide](./docs/developer.md) for how to setup a development environment so you can get started contributing.

 ### Common Issues

 See the [document](./docs/common_issues.md) for some common issues.